andrasq/node-qbuffer/Readme.md

 - highWaterMark
 - lowWaterMark

+### buf.length

+The number of unrad bytes currently in the buffer.

 ### buf.getline( )

-Remove and return the next newline-terminated line from the buffer, or null if no complete line present.
-The newline is included as part of the line.
+Remove and return the next record from the buffer, or null if no complete line is present.
+By default records are newline terminated characters, with the newline included as part of the record.

 ### buf.peekline( )

-Just like `getline`, but do not advance the read point, do not remove the bytes returned.
+Just like `getline`, but do not advance the read point, do not consume the returned bytes.
 Calling `peekline` a second time will return the same line again.

 ### buf.read( nbytes )